wvanderwey/ROP/Get-started.md

 tar -xvf skinExample.tar
 ```

 ROP is an intensive pipeline requiring substantial amount of computations resources.
 Thus we don't recommend to run ROP from login nodes.
-Please check the policy of you cluster, from where to run the ROP pipeline.
+Please check the policy of your cluster, from where to run the ROP pipeline.
 For hoffman2 (UCLA cluster) read the policy [here] (http://ccn.ucla.edu/wiki/index.php/Hoffman2:Interactive_Sessions).

 ROP requires two mandatory command line arguments, i.e. (1) the unmapped reads and (2) the directory to save the results of ROP.